billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 Let's pass col directly rather than using it.

-## Comments about state vs. flux
+## Comments about whether a subroutine is a state update vs. flux calculation

 Comment whether something is a state update?

-Actually, use prefixes
+Actually, use prefixes on subroutine name to make this more clear.